crispinb/cvcap/README.md

 * `cvcap add -cl` &nbsp;&nbsp;  - or - &nbsp;&nbsp;   `echo "task"  | cvcap add -sl`

-   combines options
+   options can be combined

 ## Installation
 * download a binary from [ Releases ](https://github.com/crispinb/cvcap/releases)

-    Currently available for Linux, Windows
+    Currently available for Linux, Windows, MacOS (Intel only)

 * those familiar with the Rust tookchain will find it straightforward to install from git with `cargo install`.
-This is currently the only way to install on MacOS.
+This is currently the best way to install on an ARM Mac, though the MacOS binary should run in a Rosetta terminal)

 ## Configuration and Environment